Code-Differently-Curriculum/U2S1-WhatIsAVariable/ReadMe.md

 ## Part A

 In the file `Variables01` :
+1. Run the code
+2. Comment each line of code

+In the file `Variables02`:

 RUN THE PROGRAM BETWEEN EACH STEP AND OBSERVE THE OUTPUT

 1. Change the print statements in lines 12 and 16 so that they print the value of x.
 2. Change the value of x to "kitty".

-In the file `Variables02`:

-* Comment each line of code
+3. Comment each line of code
-* Review with class

 In the file `Variables03`: